franciskershaw/game-of-fives/testing.md

 * A main feature of the game is to decide how many computer players are included during gameplay:

 ![Difficulty selection](assets/images/difficulty.png)

+* Having played hundreds of rounds of this game myself through development, I could tell from my general gut feeling as well as statistics that the 3-player and 4-player games increased the difficulty significantly compared to the basic 2-player game, which effectively amounted to a 50-50 shot at getting the correct answer.

 ### ***5. I want my wins and losses to be recorded so that when I return to the site I can see historically how successful I am at this game.***